 Survey Purpose & Description

 The Modern Quilt Survey came about through my work for The Henry Ford Museum (THF), part of Greenfield Village in Dearborn, Michigan.
-To fulfill my internship requirement for my Master's at University of Nebraska-Lincoln (UNL), I am working on a distance research practicum for THF titled The Landscape of the Modern Quilt Movement, 1995-2020.
-The project will culminate Spring 2021 in a presentation of the first academic study of the Modern Quilt Movement (MQM).
-I will present a paper, which will include the history and anthropology of "the Moderns", a donation of photos from my collection of the Utah County Modern Quilt Group, some items collected at QuiltCon 2020, first-person interviews for their archives, and a list of books and quilts to consider collecting.
+To fulfill my internship requirement for my Master's at University of Nebraska-Lincoln (UNL), in 2020 I worked on a distance research practicum for THF titled The Landscape of the Modern Quilt Movement, 1995-2020.
+The project culminated the Spring of 2021 in a presentation of the first academic study of the Modern Quilt Movement (MQM).
+I presented a paper, which included the history and anthropology of "the Moderns", a donation of photos from my collection of the Utah County Modern Quilt Group, some items collected at QuiltCon 2020, first-person interviews for their archives, and a list of books and quilts to consider collecting.

 What do I consider Modern?
-You'll have to check back to find out.
-This survey is about your feelings, not mine.
+This survey was about the public's feelings, not mine.
 For now I'll just leave this quote by Bill Kerr right here: "Modern quilts for them 'are expressive of the time in which we live'" (May, 2014, p.
 18).

 May, R. (2014).
 Quilting With a Modern Slant.
 North Adams, MA: Storey Publishing.